uNetworking/uWebSockets.js/README.md

 ### :bulb: Quite simple

 µWebSockets.js is a C++ implementation of the Http/WebSocket protocols for Node.js, easy to use from JavaScript.
-Think of it as a faster Express.js/Socket.IO alternative; it comes with both router and pub/sub support.
+Think of it as a **much** faster alternative to Fastify/Express.js/Socket.IO; it comes with both router and pub/sub support.
 Browse the [documentation](https://unetworking.github.io/uWebSockets.js/generated/) and see the [main repo](https://github.com/uNetworking/uWebSockets).
 There are tons of [examples](examples) but here's the gist of it all:

 ```javascript
 /* Non-SSL is simply App() */